KaiHsiangHu/iNEXT.IE/README.md

 (<https://kaihsiang-hu.shinyapps.io/iNEXT_IE/>) is also available for users without prior experience in R.

+`iNEXT.IE` (INterpolation and EXTrapolation for Inter-Specific Encounter) is a framework for biodiversity methodology. ‘iNEXT.IE’ extends ‘iNEXT’ to incorporate inter-specific encounter (IE) of biodiversity, which incorporates species absolute abundance.
+An online version “iNEXT.IE Online” (<https://kaihsiang-hu.shinyapps.io/iNEXT_IE/>) is also available for users without prior experience in R.

 `iNEXT.IE` features two statistical analyses (non-asymptotic and asymptotic):

-1.A non-asymptotic approach based on interpolation and extrapolation for diversity
+1. A non-asymptotic approach based on interpolation and extrapolation for diversity

 `iNEXT.IE` computes the estimated diversity for standardized samples with a common sample size or sample completeness.
-This approach aims to compare diversity estimates for equally-large (with a common sample size) or equally-complete (with a common sample coverage) samples; it is based on the seamless rarefaction and extrapolation (R/E) sampling curves of diversity for q = 0, 1 and 2. `iNEXT.IE` offers three types of R/E sampling curves:
+This approach aims to compare diversity estimates for equally-large (with a common sample size) or equally-complete (with a common sample coverage) samples; it is based on the seamless rarefaction and extrapolation (R/E) sampling curves of diversity for q = 0.5, 1 and 2. `iNEXT.IE` offers three types of R/E sampling curves:

 -   Sample-size-based (or size-based) R/E sampling curves: This type of sampling curve plots the diversity estimates with respect to sample